MacHu-GWU/aws_resource_search-project/docs/source/01-User-Guide-Quick-Start/index.rst

 User Guide - Quick Start
 ==============================================================================
-If you are a first-time user, this document will guide you through the basic usage of this app
+If you are a first-time user, this document will guide you through the basic usage of this app.

 💾 Installation